 The safest way to save a movie from a Macintosh computer that you want to transfer to a PC is to save it as an AVI file.
 The problem is (as pointed out in the comments below!) is that the latest version of Quicktime cannot save AVI’s.
-To save an AVI file you’ll need to use Quicktime 7, AND you’ll need to upgrade it to quicktime pro which you can do here for US$30.
+To save an AVI file you’ll need to use Quicktime 7, AND you’ll need to upgrade it to quicktime pro which unfortunately is no longer available.

 The older Windows movie maker (the one that came with Windows XP and Vista) only imports .asf, .avi and .wmv files.
 So if you want to export movies from your Mac that someone in the PC world is to be able to read, and better yet, edit, it will need to be in one of these three formats.
 QuickTime can export an AVI movie, but not the other two formats.